Akbarism: Wahdat al-Wujud

-Wahdat al-Wajud (Arabic: وحدة الوجود Persian: وحدت وجود) meaning the "unity of being" is a Sufi philosophy emphasizing that "there is no true existence except the Ultimate Truth (God)", that is, that the only truth within the universe is God, and that all things exist within God only.
+(وحدة الوجود; وحدت وجود), meaning "unity of being", is a Sufi philosophy emphasizing that "there is no true existence except the Ultimate Truth (God)"—that is, that the only truth within the universe is God, and that all things exist within God only.

 Ibn Arabi is most often characterized in Islamic texts as the originator of this doctrine.
 However, it is not found in his works.
 The first to employ this term was Ibn Sabin.

-Ibn Arabi's disciple and stepson Sadr al-Din al-Qunawi used this term in his own works and explained it using philosophical terms.
+Ibn Arabi's disciple and stepson, Sadr al-Din al-Qunawi, used this term in his own works and explained it in philosophical terms.

 Academic study

 Europe and United States

-In the 20th century there has been a focus on the Akbari School in academic circles and universities.
-Viewed in a historical context, increased government support for the study of the Muslim world and Islamic languages emerged in the United States after the Second World War where many students were attracted to Islam and religious studies during the 1970s.
+In the 20th century, the Akbari School was a focus in academic circles and universities.
+Viewed in a historical context, increased government support for the study of the Muslim world and Islamic languages emerged in the United States after the Second World War, when many students were attracted to Islam and religious studies during the 1970s.